An interview with Tracey Mullen, Chief Operating Officer at Abveris.

 Previously, Abveris would rely on lower-throughput flow cytometry screening on a limited number of antibody candidates that had been initially triaged through other methods, such as ELISA.
 In situations where a recombinant extracellular domain protein was an accurate representation of the cell surface target, this method would work well, but unfortunately this was not always the case.
 Oftentimes, we would see attrition between the ELISA screening and on-cell screening results, resulting in a decreased pool of antibody candidates to choose from.

 With the ability to screen a large number of plates via high-throughput flow cytometry, we are now able to bring relevant screening formats predictive of downstream success forward in the discovery process.
-Additionally, as the industry trends toward a “function first” screening mentality, the Intellicyt iQue, paired with our hyperimmune mouse model, will allow us to stay at the cutting edge of antibody discovery to deliver a diverse panel of functionally relevant binders in industry-leading timelines.
+Additionally, as the industry trends toward a “function first” screening mentality, the Sartorius iQue, paired with our hyperimmune mouse model, will allow us to stay at the cutting edge of antibody discovery to deliver a diverse panel of functionally relevant binders in industry-leading timelines.

 Why is high throughput so important to antibody discovery?